DESI-UR/VAST/Documentation/source/VoidFinder_intro.rst

 ############

-**VAST.VoidFinder** is a software package containing a Python 3 implementation of the VoidFinder algorithm of [El-Ad & Piran (1997)]_ that is based on the algorithm's Fortran implementation by [Hoyle & Vogeley (2002)]_.
+**VAST.VoidFinder** is a software package containing a Python 3 implementation of the VoidFinder algorithm of [El-Ad97]_ that is based on the algorithm's Fortran implementation by [Hoyle02]_.
 Motivated by the expectation that voids are spherical to first order, this algorithm defines voids as the unions of sets of spheres grown in the underdense regions of the large-scale structure.

 The **VoidFinder** directory contains the package, which includes an efficient Multi-Process Cythonized version of VoidFinder.
 To import the main